Lactose Intolerance

 For most people it is true that, if their gut flora (modern term is gut microbiome) would be more diverse and robust, their sensitivity or perceived intolerance to lactose would be less or even non-existent.
 The simple reason for this is, that a more diverse/robust gut flora makes a greater quantity of more diverse enzymes to break down food, including lactose.
 Lactose is broken down by the enzyme lactase into common glucose and galactose.
 Lactase is produced by the epithelial cells that line the walls of the small intestine.
 Unless you have the rare metabolic disorder Galactosaemia, your body can metabolise i.e. tolerate galactose.
 Most people’s lactose problem stems from not making enough lactase.
 You can change this.
 Between 1 vegetarian capsule of Aloeride once or twice a day and a gradual increase of (and it must be) double-fermented A2 milk kefir (so all fermentation has happened outside your body) you can build a more diverse and robust gut microbiome.
 Also you should give the effect of your brain on your gut considerable consideration: more stress can translate in less tolerance to lactose.
 Your gut microbiome changes with what you eat, with your prevailing mood, with your physical activity level, and throughout seasons.

-Of the four probiotics that have proven succesful in our MD’s work, the Probion Active is clinically proven to relief diarrhea, bloating & gas, abdominal pain & unpredictable bowel movements in clinical trials with sensitive IBS sufferers.
+Of the four probiotics that have proven succesful in my clinic, the Probion Active is clinically proven to relief diarrhea, bloating & gas, abdominal pain & unpredictable bowel movements in clinical trials with sensitive IBS sufferers.
 For using daily with normal, speedy or loose (diarrhea) digestion, active lifestyle, lactose Intolerance.
 Probion Active is suitable for a FODMAP diet.